WeblateOrg/weblate/docs/admin/config.rst

 This is currently applied in the following locations:

 * Logins.
-Deletes the account password, preventing the user from loggin in without requesting a new password.
+Deletes the account password, preventing the user from login in without requesting a new password.
 * Password resets.
 Prevents new e-mails from being sent, avoiding spamming users with too many password reset attempts.